 Registered Directors will be required to register with the Cayman Islands Monetary Authority (“CIMA“) while Professional Directors and Corporate Directors will be required to be licensed by CIMA.

-The Law applies to all directors of Covered Entities regardless of their domicile or place of incorporation.
+The Act applies to all directors of Covered Entities regardless of their domicile or place of incorporation.

-Are there persons who may be exempt or otherwise excluded in some way from the registration or licensing requirements of the Law?
+Are there persons who may be exempt or otherwise excluded in some way from the registration or licensing requirements of the Act?

-- Persons who fall within the category of Professional Directors who are directors, employees, members, officers, partners or shareholders of (a) entities holding a companies management licence or mutual funds administrators licence in the Cayman Islands, or (b) a fund manager regulated by certain overseas regulatory authorities are exempted from licensing.
-Notwithstanding this exemption from licensing, these persons will be required to be registered under the Law.
+- Persons who fall within the category of Professional Directors who are directors, employees, members, officers, partners or shareholders of (a) entities holding a companies management licence or mutual funds administrators licence in the Cayman Islands, or (b) a fund manager of a regulated mutual fund which fund manager is regulated by certain overseas regulatory authorities are exempted from licensing.
+Notwithstanding this exemption from licensing, these persons will be required to be registered under the Act.

-- The Law is not applicable to trustees (regulated under the Banks and Trust Companies Law (2018 Revision)), or partners of partnerships or to directors of companies in liquidation.
+- The Act is not applicable to trustees (regulated under the Banks and Trust Companies Act (2021 Revision)), or partners of partnerships or to directors of companies in liquidation.

 When should proposed directors apply to be registered or licensed?